Hop3 Guide¶

 Using Both Together¶

 You can use both Procfile and hop3.toml.
-Hop3 merges them with hop3.toml taking precedence:
+Hop3 merges them with hop3.toml taking precedence for conflicting values.

 Essential Commands¶